EECS150/fpga_labs_fa21/lab1/spec/spec.md

 *Optional*: If you would like to explore further, check out the [slightly more advanced tutorial written for CS250](http://inst.eecs.berkeley.edu/~cs250/fa13/handouts/tut1-git.pdf)

 ## Acquiring Lab Files
-The lab files, and eventually the project files, will be made available through a git repository provided by the staff.
+The lab and project files are on a GitHub git repository provided by the staff.

-Run this from your `eecs151-xxx` home directory:
+Run this in your `eecs151-xxx` home directory:
 ```shell
 git clone git@github.com:EECS150/fpga_labs_fa21.git
 ```